Is the TIME of

 Doyle, we will miss U!

 Cliff’s wife Susan recently “won” her battle with ALS.
-I must say it that way, because the disease did not!!! defeat her.
+I must say it that way, because the disease DID NOT!!! defeat her.
 Yes, it stole her body, but EVERYTHING ELSE that Susan was remained intact.

 Nelda and I agree, (as we do with most things) – Susan was the most amazing woman we know.
 Her journey through ALS served to expose and strengthen her core of deep faith, humor and loving care for others.

 I remember at the beginning, her thought was “How can this struggle be used to help others?”
 I saw her embrace this new fight in the same way she approached every facet of her life.
-Through it all, her favorite phrase remained: “It is well with my soul!” (take note of the tagline in the cover picture on her blog)
+Through it all, her favorite phrase remained: “It is well with my soul!”

 As an expression of her concern for others, she started a blog called “SusansSteps”.